DrivEV Smart Charging Rewards

 Earn Bill Credits for Charging Your EV

-The power is in your hands to control when and how much you charge and get rewarded for charging your EV.
+The power to save is in your hands.
+Easily control when and how much you charge and you’ll get rewarded for charging your EV.

-We’ve partnered with FlexCharging, a leader in EV charging technology, to create a program that offers our members an easy way to receive bill credits for charging your electric vehicle (EV) at home during reward times – between midnight and 3pm.
+We’ve partnered with FlexEnergi and Virtual Peaker, leaders in EV charging technology, to create a program that offers our members an easy way to receive bill credits for charging your electric vehicle (EV) at home during reward times – between midnight and 3pm.

-Create a free, online DrivEV Smart Charging Rewards account and set up your vehicle’s charging schedule to receive monthly credits on your electric bill.
+After enrolling online for DrivEV Smart Charging Rewards, set up your vehicle’s charging schedule to receive monthly credits on your electric bill.
 Conditions apply.
 See details below.

 How to Enroll

-• Ensure Your Vehicle is Compatible with the DrivEV Rewards Program.
+• Ensure Compatibility with the DrivEV Rewards Program.

 1. Follow the prompts to create an account.